 A massage is not only therapeutic but can help relieve fibromyalgia symptoms.
 A massage will help to slow your heart rate and relax your muscles.
 This can significantly reduce the tingling sensations around them.
 It will also boost your endorphin levels, which are natural painkillers.

-Besides calming symptoms of fibromyalgia, a massage will also help you with insomnia.
+Besides calming fibromyalgia symptoms, a massage will also help you with insomnia.
 It will encourage your body to release serotonin – a hormone that works with melatonin to make you sleep.

 The exercises don’t have to be extreme.
-By simply walking, swimming, or cycling, you can give your body an incredible amount of relief.
+Simply walking, swimming, or cycling can give your body an incredible amount of relief.
 Keep in mind that at first, you might feel a little sore.
 However, the more often you do this, the less soreness you’ll feel.
 Over time, exercising will also increase your range of motion so you can move without pain.